stefanocarpin/MRTP/README.md

      colcon build

-Important: to run the examples using Gazebo, you need to set the environment variable GAZEBO_MODEL_PATH.
+*Important*: to run the examples using Gazebo, you need to set the environment variable GAZEBO_MODEL_PATH.
 Assuming you cloned the repository in your home, you should set it as follows:

      export GAZEBO_MODEL_PATH=~/MRTP/MRTP/src/gazeboenvs/models:$GAZEBO_MODEL_PATH